MicrosoftDocs/sdk-api/sdk-api-src/content/fwpmtypes/ns-fwpmtypes-fwpm_filter0.md

 ### -field weight

 A [FWP_VALUE0](/windows/desktop/api/fwptypes/ns-fwptypes-fwp_value0) structure that specifies the weight of the filter.
+The weight indicates the priority of the filter, where higher-numbered weights have higher priorities (and will be evaluated before lower-weighted filters).
 Possible type values for <b>weight</b> are as follows.